 This group is composed of employees classified as senior administrators with the title of Administrative Assistant.
-Of the 6 employees in this group, there were 6 females including 1 female minority.
+There were 8 employees in this group.
+Eight females, including a minority.

 Positions are normally advertised and filled internally.
-There was 1 female minority promoted into this job group.
+There was 1 promotion within this job group, including 1 female, and 2 promotions into this job group, including 2 females.
 The analysis shows no underrepresentation.